jrothrock/staple_themes/wordpress/README.md

 **Windows:** an IP address will be echoed out at the end, showing the address for the site and phpmyadmin.

-**PHPMYADMIN:** To log into PHPMYADMIN, use the username `root`, and the password specified within the docker-compose.yml -- default: `ChangeMeIfYouWant`
+**PHPMYADMIN:** To log into PHPMYADMIN, use the username `root`, and the password specified within the docker-compose.yml -- default: `password`

 **PROBLEMS CONNECTING TO IP/DOCKER:**
     If problems arise after running `./start.sh`, run the `./stop.sh` and then open the docker client/gui and hit the restart button.
 Then go to "How To Start Docker.txt" and follow from 1.3 down.
 (This won't write to the hosts file)